kct2020/goutpal-com-skeleventy/site/blog/welcome-to-goutpal-com/index.md

 ### Your Gout Issues

 Please tell me if you want clarification on any page.
 Or if you want me to add any {{ site.subject }} articles that I haven't included.
-First, check to see if we are already discussing your concerns in <a href="{{ site.social_links.github }}issues">{{ site.name }} Issues</a>.
-If not, <a href="{{ site.social_links.github }}issues/new/choose">raise a new issue</a> to share your questions, experiences, and opinions.
+First, check to see if we are already discussing your concerns in <a href="{{ site.social_links.GitHub }}issues">{{ site.name }} Issues</a>.
+If not, <a href="{{ site.social_links.GitHub }}issues/new/choose">raise a new issue</a> to share your questions, experiences, and opinions.

 ### Your Gout Discussions

 I've always encouraged GoutPal readers to discuss their situation with fellow gout sufferers.
 Because only people who've suffered the agony of a full gout flare can understand the pain and frustration that comes with gout.
 Now for serious issues, I strongly recommend that you discuss your situation with appropriately qualified health professionals.
 If you like, you can refer to facts that I present on this website.
 Then if you or your advisers need clarification, you should raise your concerns with me. as I explained in "Your Gout Issues" above.
-But for a chat about general gout issues, please use  <a href="{{ site.social_links.github }}discussions">GoutPal's Gout Discussions</a>.
+But for a chat about general gout issues, please use  <a href="{{ site.social_links.GitHub }}discussions">GoutPal's Gout Discussions</a>.

 ***